cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 >
 {: .callout}

-## Probe Efficiency results for Run 2011
+## Probe Efficiency results for Data

 If all went well, your results are going to be like these: